cl4es/cl4es.github.io/_posts/2018-11-23-Investigating-Startup-Using-Bytestacks.md

 [5158]        2     3  return
 ```

 As you might guess: yes, this logs every bytecode that the JVM interprets for the entire runtime of the program.
 And the first thing the interpreter does is initializing the `Object` class.
+You can spend hours sifting through this!

+But that gets old fast.

-What bytestacks does is simply to parse this log, builds up the call stacks and keeps count on how often we execute a bytecode for each unique stack.
+What bytestacks parse this output, builds up the call stacks, then keeps a running score on how often we execute a bytecode for each unique stack.
+Let's try it!

 ```
 git clone https://github.com/cl4es/bytestacks.git